5 Ants Most Common in The Summer

 Odorous House Ant

-When squished or threatened odorous house ants can release a foul odor similar to the aroma of a rotting coconut.
+When squished or threatened, odorous house ants can release a foul odor similar to the aroma of a rotting coconut.
 They are 1/16 to 1/8 inches long with a dark brown to black coloration.
-When disturbed these ants can quickly move raising their abdomen into the air ready to spray.
+These ants can quickly move when disturbed, raising their abdomen and ready to spray.

-Besides of the pungent odor, these pests are difficult to control because they nest in wall voids, crevices, and other tight areas near moisture like within bathrooms under and around sinks, around toilets, plumbing, water heater, and in kitchen near appliances.
-If the opportunity presents itself odorous house ants will start colonies outdoors such as under yard debris, leaf litter, rocks, logs, woodpiles, mulch, and flower pots.
+Besides the pungent odor, these pests are difficult to control because they nest in wall voids, crevices, and other tight areas near moisture, such as bathrooms under and around sinks, toilets, plumbing, water heaters, and kitchens near appliances.
+If the opportunity presents itself, odorous house ants will start colonies outdoors, such as under-yard debris, leaf litter, rocks, logs, woodpiles, mulch, and flower pots.

 Little Black Ants